Earth Notes: On Condensation Management

-Once you've tightened up unwanted/unplanned ventilation, eg cold draughts and bigger issues to avoid heat loss and save energy/emissions, you may find that you have more problems with condensation than before, which can lead to mould and other unpleasantness.
-For example, it could lead to rot and damage in your building structure, and health problems for occupants of the house in extremis.
+So you've tightened up unwanted/unplanned ventilation, such as leaky windows and doors, cold draughts and bigger issues to avoid heat loss and save energy?
+You may find that you have more problems with condensation than before, which can lead to mould and other unpleasantness.
+For example, it could lead to rot and damage in your building structure, and health problems for occupants of the house in bad cases.

 We found that condensation on the bedroom windows in particular was getting bad, requiring an occasional wipe down of the windows two or three times per week with a towel to remove the water and wipe away spots of mould.